Helping Florida's Aging Drivers Stay Safe and Mobile

 The Florida Department of Transportation's Safe Mobility for Life Program and Coalition want Florida's aging population to stay safe and mobile for their lifetime.
 Individuals can learn how to achieve safe mobility for life through the Safe Mobility for Life's three keys, which are: Understand the impact aging has on driving; Be proactive about safe driving skills; and Plan for a safe transition from driving.

 Law enforcement officers play a critical role in keeping our roads safe.
 At a traffic stop, a law enforcement officer may notice a driver has a physical or cognitive issue that might be impeding his or her ability to operate a vehicle safely.
 It's important to know how to identify a driver who may need a medical re-exam.

 The Safe Mobility for Life Coalition provides tools to help all Floridians, including law enforcement, learn how to identify drivers who may have a medical impairment, how to respond, and learn about the resources available to help them.

-Through the Safe Mobility for Life Resource Center, at FSU Pepper Institute on Aging and Public Policy, residents and visitors can request a copy of “Florida’s Guide for Aging Drivers” or they can download the e-book in English or Spanish.
-The guide provides resources and information on how to keep safe while driving, information on the impact aging has on driving and self-assessment tests, and tips and tools to help you remain independent and mobile beyond the driver’s seat.
+Through the Safe Mobility for Life Resource Center, at FSU Pepper Institute on Aging and Public Policy, residents and visitors can request a copy of 'Florida's Guide to Safe Mobility for Life' or they can download the e-book in English or Spanish.
+The guide provides resources and information on how to keep safe while driving, information on the impact aging has on driving and self-assessment tests, and tips and tools to help you remain independent and mobile beyond the driver's seat.

 People of all ages can learn how to stay active and independent through their driving years and beyond by looking to the information available through the Safe Mobility for Life Coalition.